Borda/pyDeprecate/README.md

          to warn user just at the time of creating object.
         """
         pass  # or you can just place docstring as one above

+# call this function will raise deprecation warning
+inst = PastCls(7)
+inst.my_c  # returns: 7
+inst.my_d  # returns: "efg"
 ```

+## Contribution

+Have you faced this in past or even now, do you have good ideas for improvement, all is welcome!